-1. No Party may impose customs duties on digital or electronic transmissions, including electronically transmitted content, between a person of one Party and a person of another Party.

-2. For greater certainty, paragraph 1 does not prevent a Party from imposing internal taxes, fees, or other charges on digitally or electronically transmitted content, provided that such taxes, fee,s or charges are imposed in a manner that is not inconsistent with the provisions of this Agreement or any other relevant agreement between the Parties.
+- 1. No Party may impose customs duties on digital or electronic transmissions, including electronically transmitted content, between a person of one Party and a person of another Party. - 2.
+For greater certainty, paragraph 1 does not prevent a Party from imposing internal taxes, fees or other charges on digitally or electronically transmitted content, provided that such taxes, fees or charges are imposed in a manner that is not inconsistent with the provisions of this Agreement or any other relevant agreement between the Parties.

-Article 9.4.
 Domestic Electronic Transactions Framework

-1. Each Party seeks to maintain a legal framework governing electronic transactions consistent with the principles of the UNCITRAL Model Law on Electronic Commerce (1996) or the United Nations Convention on the Use of Electronic Communications in International Contracts, done at New York on November 23, 2005.

-2. Each party shall endeavor to:

-(a) avoid placing any unnecessary regulatory burden on electronic transactions; and

-(b) receive feedback from interested and relevant parties to develop the legal framework for electronic transactions, Including with respect tocommercial documentation.
+- Each Party seeks to maintain a legal framework governing electronic transactions consistent with the principles of the UNCITRAL Model Law on Electronic Commerce (1996) or the United Nations Convention on the Use of Electronic Communications in International Contracts, done at New York on November 23, 2005. - 2 Each party shall endeavor to: - (a) avoid placing any unnecessary regulatory burden on electronic transactions; and - (b) receive feedback from interested and relevant parties to develop the legal framework for electronic transactions, including with respect to commercial documentation.

-Article 9.5.
-Authentication

-1. Except as otherwise provided by the law of that Party, a Party may not deny the legal validity of a signature solely on the basis that the signature is in electronic form.

-2. Within the framework of this Agreement, no Party may adopt or apply measures on authentication that would:

-(a) prevent the parties to an electronic transaction from mutually determining the appropriate authentication methods for that transaction; or

-(b) prevent the parties to an electronic transaction from having an opportunity to demonstrate before judicial or administrative authorities that their transaction complies with any legal requirements with respect to authentication.
+Article 59.
+Authenticati on 1.
+Except as otherwise provided by the law of that Party, a Party may not deny the legal validity of a signature solely on the basis that the signature is in electronic form.
+Within the framework of this Agreement, no Party may adopt or apply measures on authentication that would 2. prevent the parties to an electronic transaction from mutually determining the appropriate authentication methods for that transaction; or (a) (b) prevent the parties to an electronic transaction from having an opportunity to demonstrate before judicial or administrati ve authorities prevent the parties to an electronic transaction from having an opportunity to demonstrate before judicial or administrative author that their transaction complies with any legal requirements with respect to authentication.

-3. Notwithstanding paragraph 2, a Party may require, for a particular class of transactions, that the authentication method meet certain performance standards or be certified by an authorized authority in accordance with its law.

-4. The Parties encourage the use of interoperable authentication methods,
+- 3. Notwithstanding paragraph 2, a Party may require, for a particular class of transactions, that the authentication method meet certain performance standards or be certified by an authorized authority in accordance with its law. - 4.
+The Parties encourage the use of interoperable authentication methods.

-Article 9.6.
-Trade Administration Documents
+Article 6.9 Trade

+Administration

+Documents